 Exceptions to the Residential Living Requirement are made for students who meet at least one of the following criteria:

-- Student has been granted commuter status (student's permanent address—as used for tax purposes—is within 60 miles of the University’s mailing address [determined by GPS] and student is living with parent(s) or guardian(s) at this address)
+- Student's permanent address—as used for tax purposes—is within 60 miles of the University’s mailing address [determined by GPS] and student is living with parent(s) or guardian(s) at this address

 - Student is transferring from another college or university